(Mexican stuffed, fried chile peppers)

 - Stuff each pepper with some of the grated cheese.
 Place the flour on a plate and dredge each pepper in the flour to coat all over.
 Set the peppers aside.

 - Beat the egg whites and a pinch of salt until they hold peaks.
-Add about 1 tablespoon of the flour used to dredge the peppers and slowly stir it in.
-Then slowly stir in the beaten egg yolks to incorporate them.
+Add about 1 tablespoon of the flour used to dredge the peppers and slowly stir it into the beaten egg whites.
+Then slowly fold the beaten egg yolks into the whites until they are just mixed in.

-- Heat your oil in a deep fryer or about 1/2-inch deep in a skillet to about 375°F. Dip one pepper at a time into the egg batter, taking care not to spill out the filling.
-Lay the pepper into the oil and fry until browned, turning to brown the other side.
+- Heat your oil in a deep fryer or 1/2-inch deep in a skillet to about 375°F. Dip one pepper at a time into the egg batter, taking care not to spill out the filling.
+Lay the pepper into the oil and fry until browned, 2 to 3 minutes.
+Turn and brown on the other side.
 Remove to a paper towel-lined plate in a warm oven and repeat with the remaining peppers.

-- Serve hot with a simple tomato sauce.
+- Serve the chiles rellenos hot with a simple tomato sauce.

-- Other peppers can be used, although poblanos are classic.
+- Chile Peppers: Other peppers can be used, although poblanos are classic.
 Try Anaheims, pasillas or even jalapeños.

-- Mexicans would more typically use queso Oaxaca to stuff their peppers instead of Monterey Jack.
+- Cheese Filling: Mexicans would more typically use queso Oaxaca to stuff their peppers instead of Monterey Jack.

-- For a simpler coating, just dip the peppers in masa harina cornmeal instead of flour and the egg batter and fry immediately.
+- For a simpler coating, just dip the peppers in masa harina cornmeal instead of the flour and the egg batter.
+Fry immediately.